The latest brewery bar to hit the Inner West has room to spare

 Luckily there’s a new stop on the great brewery bar crawl, and it’s from a familiar name in the craft beer game – The Grifter Brewing Co.
 Like every craft brewery, Grifter’s three owners, Matt King, Glenn Wignall and Trent Evans started off as home brewers and graduated from brewing in their kitchens to gypsy brewing in the Young Henrys facilities when they weren’t in use.
 Pretty quickly they purchased their own tank and installed it at the Newtown brew house, and then when Young Henrys upgraded their facilities Grifter purchased the lot.

-Right now they are open Fridays through Sundays with a strong pro-dog, pro-kids, pro-snacks agenda, which means you can BYO pizza, or maybe Bourke Street Bakery treats from down the road.
-But if you just want nibbly bits there’re bowls of wasabi peas and pork scratchings for only three bucks a go.
+They are open Wednesdays through Sundays with a strong pro-dog, pro-kids, pro-snacks agenda, which means you can BYO pizza, or maybe Bourke Street Bakery treats from down the road on Wednesdays and Thursdays, or order form the visiting food trucks Fridays through Sundays.
+But if you just want nibbly bits there are bowls of wasabi peas and pork scratchings for only three bucks a go.

 It might sound like a terrible idea, but you should definitely order the fresh and fruity watermelon pilsner called the Serpent’s Kiss.
 Or perhaps the smoky, roasty flavours of the Demon Lungs porter is more your style.
 Quite frankly we’d be happy with a straight run of the Australian pale ale that ticks all the boxes.

-The best bit of all is that you can order four tasting ponies for $12, but instead of trying to scarf them down before they go flat you can collect one at a time from the bar and move at your own pace.
+The best bit of all is that you can order a tray tasting ponies, but instead of trying to scarf them down before they go flat, you can collect one at a time from the bar and move at your own pace.
 The system works.

 1/391 Enmore Rd